en flag +1 214 306 68 37

 Adoption of wearable technology in healthcare

-Wearable medical devices and complementary apps provide medical professionals with a holistic picture of patients’ health state.
+Wearable medical devices and complementary apps provide medical professionals with a holistic picture of the patients’ health state.
 They also enable patient self-monitoring and, therefore, help improve patient care outcomes.
 The adoption of the technology shows a steady increase:

 User insights